mdhanna/blog/_posts/2020-05-31-precision-vs-recall.markdown

-[latexpage]Now we can start to sum up the classifier's performance using a single value, such as the **accuracy**, which represents the fraction of correct predictions out of the total.
+Now we can start to sum up the classifier's performance using a single value, such as the **accuracy**, which represents the fraction of correct predictions out of the total.
 In the shoplifting example, the accuracy is shown by the following: